apna-college/Delta-Projects/Kamashetty Shilpa/README.md

 ## Spotify Clone
-## Spotify website clone for practicing web development skills.
+## Responsive Spotify website clone by using CSS and HTML for practicing web development skills.
 ## Technologies used :
    HTML
    CSS
-## Created by :
-   K.Shilpa
-Email: kshilpa0609@gmail.com